 When you get hurt in an accident that’s not your fault (or barely your fault), you might have a legitimate claim for damages.
 However, cases involving Lyft accidents tend to be particularly complicated.
 There are a lot of moving parts and several potential sources of compensation.
 In order to increase the likelihood of getting the money you deserve, it’s smart to bring in an experienced Fort Worth personal injury lawyer for help.

-At Stephens Law Firm, PLLC, our legal team has more than 22 years of experience handling traffic accident cases.
-Our hard work, determination, and tenacity have helped us recover substantial sums for the injury victims in Fort Worth we represent.
-After your Lyft accident, we’ll put that experience and our record of success to work for you.
+At Stephens Law Firm, PLLC, Jason Stephens has more than 22 years of experience handling traffic accident cases.
+His hard work, determination, and tenacity has helped him recover substantial sums for the injury victims in Fort Worth he represents.
+After your Lyft accident, Jason will put that experience and his record of success to work for you.

 How?
-When you call us for help with your Lyft accident case we will:
+When you call for help with your Lyft accident case Jason Stephens will:

 - Investigate the Lyft accident to determine why it happened and, in turn, who’s at fault

 - Negotiate with insurance companies and demand that they extend a fair settlement offer